 In the event you are unhappy with any aspect of our service, please telephone or make an appointment to speak to one of the directors.

 In the event you would like another veterinary surgeon to examine your animal in the practice, please ask when you make the appointment.
 If you would like another practice to examine your pet, they will contact us to request a copy of the clinical records.
 We may occasionally suggest referral to a colleague with experience of a particular type of condition.
 We will arrange this appointment for you and explain the experience and qualifications that person holds.

 Drug supply – New Medicines Regulations

 The general policy of this practice is to re-assess an animal requiring repeat prescriptions every four months, but this may vary with individual circumstances.
-The standard charge for a re-examination is our “reduced consultation fee” of £36.50.
+The standard charge for a re-examination is our “follow-on consultation fee” of £41.10.
 Further information on the prices of medicines is available on request.